Neil McArthur speaks to industry leaders ahead of Safer Gambling Week 2020.

-Despite the criticism and the scepticism, working together has allowed us to make that quicker progress on the important issues, such as:
+Despite the criticism and the scepticism, working together has allowed us to make that quicker progress on the important issues of:

 Moreover, whilst it has not yet reached a conclusion, we have made progress on the Single Customer View project and we are determined to push that work through to a conclusion because it would be an absolute game changer in terms of customer protection.

-I have to be honest and say that whilst progress was made in the industry groups – candidly - it didn’t go as far as we would have liked, which was a shame.
+On Product and Game Design, I have to be honest and say that whilst progress was made in the industry groups – candidly, it didn’t go as far as we would have liked.

-We do need to go further, which is why we have followed up the industry groups’ work with our own consultation.
-We will publish the results of that consultation soon.
+As you will know, we have followed up the industry groups’ work with our own consultation, the results of which we will be publishing soon.

 On the subject of gaming machines, I also want to acknowledge an unexpected, but nevertheless very welcome, by-product of the product and games design work, which has been the establishment of another working group to look at issues relating to gaming machines.